 When students enter our studios, they usually arrive with some sort of baggage.
 Leftover and unprocessed feelings or emotions from the day, worries, stresses, fears.
 We often don’t see or hear about these issues, especially with students that are really good at “keeping it together”, but sometimes those feelings rear their heads during our weekly lessons with our students, causing a pause in our instructional time and begging for our attention.

 Most of us have experienced lessons like this, especially those of us who have been teaching for a long time.
-Here’s a recent account of one of these experiences with one of my college students that I felt compelled to share with you.
+Here’s a recent account of one of these experiences with one of my college students that I felt compelled to share with you: How we overcame the mental obstacles so he could perform beautifully, in spite of his anxiety.

 This semester I am serving as sabbatical replacement for a local piano professor, who is away this semester studying mindfulness and self-compassion from a musician’s standpoint.
 Fascinating topic, and I’m excited to visit with her about it when her research is done!
 Interestingly, what you’re about to read in this post speaks directly to showing yourself compassion in piano lessons, and I hope you’ll enjoy it.